What we desire for all our students:

 We encourage questions in confirmation and trust that conversations will continue at home as they help students (and adults).
 We hope that students will see how God is active in their lives and our world despite how it can appear and feel.
 Without these rich and vibrant conversations combined with examples/modeling, the broader culture’s story and ways prevail.

 So how will you know if your student is ready for this step: We HIGHLY suggest that your student has been in youth ministry for at least one year to get accustomed to how things work and make new connections before entering confirmation instruction.
 For this process to have real integrity and effectiveness, this needs to be something that the student truly desires.
 The timing is expansive, ranging anywhere from early adolescence to approaching young adulthood.
 If parents are driving things thinking “It’s about time you get confirmed!” then it undercuts the whole experience.
 Youth, of course, need to know about the opportunity and need encouragement, but any sort of coercion is bound to be counterproductive in the long run.
 Those wishing to be confirmed must commit, along with their parents, to attending classes and events September through May at which point they will be confirmed, beginning at 5:30 each Wednesday evening.
 There are additional requirements, including attending Youth Ministry each evening after their class is done.
 For more information contact email@example.com

 Wednesday evenings September through May we gather at 7:00 pm for youth ministry for grades 6-12, no matter if they are confirmed or not, it is open to everyone.
-This ministry is currently being transformed to best serve the families and students in our community, giving them some respite as well as a safe place to process their daily lives with peers and caring adults, and talk about where they see, and want God in their lives.
-Check back with us soon for more details.
+This ministry is being transformed to best serve the families and students in our community, giving them some respite as well as a safe place to process their daily lives with peers and caring adults, and talk about where they see, and want God in their lives.